sukhysall/mesh-transformer-jax/README.md

         "cores_per_replica": 4,
     }
     ```
+* __(/mesh_transformer/layers.py)__ The implementation of standard positional embedding has been changed because the original implementation would've thrown an error.
+This does not affect GPT-J since it uses rotary positional embedding.
 * __(/mesh_transformer/layers.py)__ All einops calls have been replaced with equivalent JAX calls, removing the need for the Python package einops.
 * __(/requirements.txt)__ No longer requires einops.
 * __(/requirements.txt)__ Changed to specifically require JAX 0.2.12